Re-evaluating the business processes you need to achieve scale

-Typically, there three major areas which should be evaluated to know if rejig is what your business requires.
+Typically, there are three major areas which should be evaluated to know if a rejig in your business processes is what your business requires.

 How efficient is your production process?
 For most business owners, their products are the catalyst for starting their business.
 You see a need for a product (or service) and you figure out how to supply it – ideally before anyone else gets the idea.
 But in that rush to get your foot in the door you might find you’ve sacrificed money for speed, good in the short term but ultimately deadly for your business.